Is Vancouver safe to visit? A comprehensive safety guide

 Is Vancouver public transportation safe?

 Vancouver's public transit system is terrific, does not have any major crime and is fairly safe at all times of day or night.
 However, as with other large cities Vancouver does have petty crime occurrences like pickpocketing that can sometimes happen at train stations or even around the Vancouver International Airport.
-To be smart, look out for pickpockets when in densely populated areas like the public transit system.

 Services like taxis are safe, and Vancouver also has ride-sharing apps like Uber, Lyft and KABU that you might be able to use to get around metro Vancouver.
 If you ever encounter any issues while using the transit system, contact the Vancouver police department for help.